igupta967937/Covestro_Hackathon/README.md

 • The training set only had 198 images

-• Achieved R2 of over 90% on the test set, thereby wining the contest
+• Achieved R2 of over 90% on the test set, thereby winning the contest

 ## Winner Certificate